flux-capacitor-io/flux-capacitor-client/README.md

 @Test
 void newUserGetsWelcomeEmail() {
-    testFixture.whenEvent(new UserCreated(myUserProfile))
+    testFixture.whenEvent(new CreateUser(userId, myUserProfile))
             .expectCommands(new SendWelcomeEmail(myUserProfile));
 }
 ```

-This test ensures that when a `UserCreated` event occurs, a `SendWelcomeEmail` command is issued by the handler.
+This test ensures that when a `CreateUser` event occurs, a `SendWelcomeEmail` command is issued by the handler.

 ### Testing complete workflows